How To Prevent Separation Anxiety In Dogs

 The key to all this training is:

-- To only reward calm behaviours and avoid reprimanding your dog, make sure you ignore any bad behaviour (or unwanted behaviour) such as whining.
+- Make sure you ignore any bad behaviour (or unwanted behaviour) such as whining

 - Mix up your routine when you are leaving so that your dog doesn’t anticipate that you are going